Find Affordable College Courses

 University, MS

-A rank of #3 on this year’s list means University of Mississippi is a great place for liberal arts / sciences and humanities students.
+The excellent programs at University of Mississippi helped the school earn the #3 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Mississippi.
 Ole Miss is a very large public school located in the remote town of University.

 On average, liberal arts / sciences and humanities graduates from Ole Miss take out $24,474 in student loans while working on their degree.